dantonnoriega/PubPol590-Sp15/09_resampling_and_mle/group_task_resampled_logit.md

 	- 50 from treatment with tariff 'B'
 	- 150 from treatment with tariff 'A'
 4. create a `DataFrame` with all the the sampled IDs.
+1. import the consumption data from `kwh_redux_pretrail.csv`
-5. merge the consumption dataframe of the sampled IDs, which will strip away a large portion of the original consumption dataframe.
+5. merge the consumption data with the sampled IDs, which will strip away a large portion of the original consumption dataframe.
 6. aggregate all the consumption data **by month** for each **separate group**.
 7. pivot the data from long to wide, so that `kwh` for each month is a variable.
 8. merge the wide dataset with the treatment data.
-9. compute a logit model comparing **each treatment group** to the control.
+9. compute a logit model comparing **each treatment group** to the control using only the consumption data.

 ## Group Assignment (may change)